 School School Year Current Grade

 Student's Name Date of Birth

 Student Address

 Parent/Guardian's Name(s)

 Address (if different from student)

-Parent/Guardian's Phone #s 1. () 3. ( )
+Parent/Guardian's Phone #s 1. () 3. ()

-Diagram list in a substitute for superferences of a scalle 4. (
+Please list in order of preference for calls.
+2. () 4. ()

-Person to contact in an emergency if unable to read ch parent/guardian:
+Person to contact in an emergency if unable to reach pare ent/guardian:

-Contact Name Phone # ( )
+Contact Name Phone # ()

-Family Physician Phone # ( )
+Family Physician Phone # ()

 Medical Insurance

 Name of Company Policy #

 Name of Employing Company

 Company Address

 Medical Record

-Complete all lines even if only with the words "None e" or "Not Applicable"
+Complete all lines even if only with the words "None" or "N lot Applicable"

 Allergies to Medication

 Other Allergies

 Serious Illnesses

 Current Medication(s)

 Other Health Problems

 Date of Last Tetanus Shot

 Parental Consent

-I hereby give consent for my child, and declare that we have either school insurance my child's participation in said school activity.
-I he employees of all responsibility and liability, for loss reby release the West Shore School Distric
+I hereby give consent for my child, to participate in

+and declare that we have either school insurance or far my child's participation in said school activity.
+I hereby re employees of all responsibility and liability, for loss or injur- lease the West Shore School Distric

 Parent/Guardian's Signature Date

-I consent for a qualified physician to perform any this applicant while he/she is participating in schoot to hospitalize, secure appropriate consultation, to applicant.
-The undersigned does hereby assume an hospital charges for such services. ol-supervised events.
-Further, this authorization order injections, anesthesia (local, general, ation permits said physician or both) or surgery for this
+I consent for a qualified physician to perform any medicathis applicant while he/she is participating in school-supe to hospitalize, secure appropriate consultation, to order in applicant.
+The undersigned does hereby assume and agre hospital charges for such services. rvised events.
+Further, this authorizanjections, anesthesia (local, general, ation permits said physician or both) or surgery for this

 Parent/Guardian's Signature Date

 Relationship to Student